-Why copy disk to SSD in Windows 10
+Best Way to Copy Disk to SSD in Windows 10 (Secure Boot)

 Actually, copying disk to SSD in Windows 10/8/7 does not mean just copying and pasting, or dragging and dropping like you do when copying personal files/folders.
 The most common and easy way to copy HDD/SSD to SSD is to clone.
 Generally, people may want to clone disk to SSD for the following reasons: